June 3, 2020

-Step Three: Fill Any Gaps.
+Step Three: Fill Any Gaps

+The last step when learning how to tame eyebrows is understanding how to fill in any inevitable gaps.
 Use a brow pencil or matte eyeshadow shade to fill any holes and patches by creating hair-like strokes and blend out the lines with a spoolie brush to get natural-looking brows.

 When it comes to picking your brow shade, if you’ve brown or black hair, we recommend that you go 1-2 shades lighter than your roots, or try taupe if you're blonde or lighter redheads.
 For darker redheads, go for dark brown shade to naturally enhance your brows.

-Step Four: Get Grooming.
+Step Four: Get Grooming

-Shape your brow using your favourite clear or tinted brow gel.
+Another step you can take to tame unruly brows is to set them.
+We suggest shaping your brow using your favourite clear or tinted brow gel.
 Start by brushing the brow upwards, and then once you get to the arch, brush at a downwards angle.

 Now that you know how to tame your eyebrows, you'll never have a bad brow day again.